THEÂ PROTECTOR

 The Protector, in Essence

-The Strengths You Carry
+The Strengths She Carries

 The Edges to Know

-How Money Shows Up for You
+How Money Shows Up for Her

 What Helps